computefoundation/gnu-linux-shell-scripting.packaged-solutions/file_management/file_retrieval/locatefile/README.md

 # Locatefile

-Locate a file from a database.
+Locate a file from a text-based database directory.

 ## Databases